uniselectImage

 • The Writer’s Guild of Great Britain

-Some universities offer creative writing students an arts scholarship, bursary or grant so it’s worth seeing if you are eligible, how to apply and what it covers e.g., materials, tuition fees or living costs.
+Some universities offer students an arts scholarship, bursary or grant.
+It’s worth seeing if you are eligible, how to apply and what it covers e.g., materials, tuition fees or living costs.

 What do Creative Writing graduates earn?